leilaicruz/Experimental_Journal/journal/2019-06/SATAY_card_2019-06-25.md

 Main question:

-**Are the reproducible genetic backgrounds acquired during evolutionary adaptation after crippling cell polarization showing a recovery of essential genes, towards the uncrippled cell?**
+**Are the reproducible genetic backgrounds acquired during evolutionary adaptation after crippling cell polarization showing a steadily change of essential genes towards the uncrippled cell essential gene profile?**

 Subquestions:
 - To what extent are the essential and non essential genes changing across genetic backgrounds, such that it can be used as observable for the global genetic interaction network "state"?